-KEY Move away significantly - Move away marginally + Move towards ++ Move towards significantly 0 Neutral ?
-Jncertain SA Objectives Policy BF1 - The Nature of the Built Form Commentary 6.
-Maintain and enhance the character of natural and man-made landscapes The policy will have a significant impact on this objective.
-The policy ensures that all new development in the City Centre demonstrates a high standard of design.
-The principles ensure that the City Centre is an attractive place to live and work, ensuring that there is a positive contribution to the character of the neighbourhoods.
-Furthermore, the policy ensures that high quality inclusive design is promoted within the layout of new developments and there are strong relationships with existing buildings as well as public space/ realm, and that there are logical and coherent links to improve accessibility and permeability.
-The policy also promotes a safe environment through the promotion of active frontages and public open space.
-This aspect of the policy will ensure that open space and the public realm are self-policed and remain active and vibrant.
-Collectively therefore, this policy will have a significantly positive impact on this objective as it will help to deliver a safe, vibrant community that will be designed to enhance the character and local distinctiveness of Bradford City Centre.
-7. To protect and enhance historic assets The policy focuses strongly on ensuring that new buildings demonstrate a high standard of design, but in line with this objective do so in a manner that preserves and enhances the character, appearance and setting of the City Centre's heritage assets and pays regards to Conservation Area.
-Therefore, the policy aims to ensure that the architectural heritage is reused and any new development takes into consideration the surrounding environment to deliver sustainable new developments of a high quality design.
-Thus by ensuring that designs are of a high standard, in keeping with historic environment of the City Centre, and that they contribute to unique nature of the City Centre, this policy will ensure that there is a significantly positive impact on this policy.
+KEY Move away significantly - Move away marginally + Move towards significantly 0 Neutral ?
+Jncertain SA Objectives Policy BF1 - The Nature of the Built Form Commentary Scoring 6.
+Maintain and enhance the character of natural and man-made landscapes 7.
+To protect and enhance historic assets he policy focuses strongly on ensuring that new buildings demonstrate a high standard of design, but in line with this ojective do so in a manner that preserves and enhances the character, appearance and setting of the City Centre's eritage assets and pays regards to Conservation Area.
+Therefore, the policy aims to ensure that the architectural aritage is reused and any new development takes into consideration the surrounding environment to deliver sustainable aw developments of a high quality design.
+Thus by ensuring that designs are of a high standard, in keeping with historic nvironment of the City Centre, and that they contribute to unique nature of the City Centre, this policy will ensure that ere is a significantly positive impact on this policy.
 8. Provide the opportunity for everyone to live in quality housing which reflects individuals needs, preferences and resources The policy does not specifically look at housing quality and the standard of design for homes.
 However, it addresses (and seeks to improve) the nature and character of development within the City Centre which could impact indirectly on the quality of living for people.
-Therefore this policy will have a positive impact.
-9. Develop and maintain an integrated and efficient transport network which maximises access whilst minimising detrimental impacts The policy promotes linkages between new buildings and the public realm, ensuring that there are coherent links from destinations across the city centre.
-This will promote sustainable links across the city to access the various facilities, support the reduction of traffic with more sustainable movements possible and more integrated City Centre environment.
-As such, it is considered this policy will have a positive effect on this objective.
+Therefore this policy will have a positive impact. + 9.
+Develop and maintain an integrated and efficient transport network which maximises access whilst minimising detrimental impacts he policy promotes linkages between new buildings and the public realm, ensuring that there are coherent links from estinations across the city centre.
+This will promote sustainable links across the city to access the various facilities, upport the reduction of traffic with more sustainable movements possible and more integrated City Centre environment. s such, it is considered this policy will have a positive effect on this objective.
 10. Reduce congestion and pollution by increasing transport choice and by reducing the need to travel by lorry / car The policy promotes walking and cycling and improved permeability and accessibility across the City Centre.
 With the support of Policy M1 - Walking, Cycling and Public Realm, this policy will ensure that development will be based around good spaces, which would potentially deliver and promote walkable neighbourhoods and promote cycling.
-Therefore, as it ensures new development contributes to the provision of logical and coherent links to and from destinations in order to improve accessibility and permeability in and around the City Centre, this policy with the other policies in the AAP will have a positive effect on this objective.
+Therefore, as it ensures new development contributes to the provision of logical and coherent links to and from destinations in order to improve accessibility and permeability in and around the City Centre, this policy with the other policies in the AAP will have a positive effect on this objective. ÷